-When your paperwork at Human Resources is complete, you will be given an account on MyRIC.
-MyRIC is a portal which provides Rhode Island College students, faculty and staff with access to the college's online systems (E.g., Blackboard, Email, PeopleSoft).
+When your paperwork at Human Resources is complete, you will be given your MyRIC/RIC email/network account.
+MyRIC is a portal which provides Rhode Island College students, faculty and staff with access to the college's online systems (Blackboard, EMS and etc).

 Campus ID Card

 Your Campus Card identifies you as a member of the faculty at RIC.
 You need it to access library resources, to enter secure locations on campus, such as eClassrooms and computer labs.
 You may also use your Campus Card as a debit card for vending machines, copiers and printers.

 You need to go to the RIC Department of Safety and Security to obtain your Campus Card.
 You can contact the RIC Department of Safety and Security at 456-8201.

 Your classroom assignments are listed in MyRIC.
 If your classroom is a technology-enhanced classroom (eClassroom), you will gain access using either your Campus Card or a security token.